 PROS OF THE WHITEBOARD

 One of the more obvious benefits of having every athlete’s scores out in the open is that it can motivate people to perform at a higher level.
 This is especially true for those of us who have a CrossFit rival.
 Though we may not freely admit it (as CrossFit boxes promote supportive environments), the typical CrossFit athlete is a competitive person who wants to ‘win’.
 As you might have guessed, this can be both good and bad, as I’ll get into later.
 In truth, there are few better ways to light a fire under a CrossFitter’s ass than having them see that their rival posted a ridiculous score for the day’s WOD.
 It may spur you into action to ensure that you will not finish second to them under any circumstances whatsoever.
 Of course, if they’ve worked out before you it gives you an unfair advantage as you’ll have their score in your head, which gives you a target to shoot for.
-All of a sudden those thoughts of putting the barbell down evaporate when you realize that there’s 30 seconds left in the WOD and your rival is 10 reps ahead of you.
+All of a sudden those thoughts of putting the barbell down evaporate when you realize that there are 30 seconds left in the WOD and your rival is 10 reps ahead of you.
 Weights seem lighter, movements are less complicated and you’re moving like a Greek god on the metaphorical battlefield.
 Amazing what a few numbers can do, isn’t it?

 On top of that, marking your score down after every workout can help reinforce your goals within CrossFit.
 They may be straightforward, such as conquering that first unassisted strict pull-up, or a little more complex, like posting a double bodyweight clean.
 However, marking your progress down on the whiteboard not only shows your classmates how you’re performing, it serves as a reminder that you are (hopefully) moving in the right direction towards achieving your goals.
 With every small victory, you should take pride in putting your scores up—even if it’s the ‘lowest’ of the class.